 Call me for a free 15 minute phone consultation.
-During your consultation, we will discuss your concerns, what it is you are seeking help for and explore how I can help.
+During your consultation we will discuss your needs and if I can help.

 Call me today at 562-317-7807 or email me any time at alyseLMFT@gmail.com.
 I return phone calls within 24 hours during the week and will answer emails as soon as possible.